ucsb-cs156/w22/_lab/jpa03.md

 with it, you'll be able to follow the `SETUP-QUICKSTART.md` version.

+## Also set up the GitHub Actions secrets

+In the file `docs/github-actions-secrets.md` there are instructions for configuring GitHub Actions so that it runs the tests for both the JavaScript and Java code in the repo.

+You should follow these instructions to get the CI/CD pipeline set up so that you have a green check, and not a red X, on the main branch of your repo.

 ## Reminder about running your webapp on `localhost`

 To get a spring boot app running on `localhost`, generally